Ratstail91/zelda-framework/README.md

 `AudioMixer` is built on SDL2_mixer, and supports two types of sound: music and chunks.
 Music is designed for streaming audio directly from the file; the tool can only support one music file at a time.
 Chunks are separate pieces of sound effects which need to be loaded into memory in their entirety before use. `NodeAudioListener` and `NodeAudioSource` both utilize this tool.

 `CameraBase` can be used for cameras, such as `CameraEditor`, and also supports updates in the same fashon as `NodeTransform`.

+# Planned and Current Games

+I'm planning on implementing some simple games to push the feature set forward.
+These games can be accessed by pressing the following numbers (or unimplemented games are marked with a *):

+1. Pong
+*.
+Snake
+*.
+Asteroids
+*.
+Boulderdash
+*.
+Tetris
+*.
+Panel De Pon
+*.
+Tower Blocks

+# Feedback I'll Work On Soon